Zero Emissions + Carbon Neutral

 CONSULTING, AUDITING AND ASSESSMENT TO LOWER YOUR CARBON FOOTPRINT

-Lawson Air has access to professional services such as consultants, estimators and auditors and can help you to achieve lower carbon footprint.
-After an initial site visit and detailed examination of all energy and control systems, we develop a model of how energy is used throughout the year and evaluate how it can be improved.
+Lawson Air has access to professional services such as consultants, estimators and auditors and can help you lower your carbon footprint.
+After an initial site visit and detailed examination of all the energy and control systems, we develop a model of how energy is used throughout the year and evaluate how it can be improved.

 SUPPLYING ENERGY EFFICIENT AIR CONDITIONING EQUIPMENT (5 + STAR RATING)

-Lawson Air can supply energy efficient air conditioning equipment direct to your Contractors or Maintenance Team.
-We supply air conditioning at wholesale Air Conditioning prices from Leading Manufacturers.
-We currently supply Schools, Government Buildings, Bodycorps, Commercial Building Owners & Mining Accommodation businesses around the country.
+Lawson Air can supply energy-efficient air conditioning equipment direct to your contractors to maintenance team.
+We supply air conditioning at wholesale air conditioning prices from leading manufacturers.
+We currently supply schools, government buildings, body corporates, commercial building owners & mining accommodation businesses around the country.

 CHANGING OUT GAS HEATING FOR ELECTRIC AIR CONDITIONING AND HEAT PUMP EQUIPMENT

-Clean electric heating is an ideal solution to the climate change and green energy challenges.
-Heat pumps are more efficient, and have a minimal Co2 footprint than that of gas heaters.
+Clean electric heating is an ideal solution to climate change and green energy challenges.
+Heat pumps are more efficient and have a minimal Co2 footprint than that of gas heaters.

 UPGRADING OLD HVAC EQUIPMENT AND R22 REFRIGERANT PHASE OUT

-Systems using R22 are typically older and more prone to failure and leakage.
-While R22 refrigerant is being phased out, recycling R22 back into current equipment is still occurring.
+Systems that are still using R22 are generally older and more likely to malfunction.
+The R22 refrigerant is slowly being phased out but the practice of recycling R22 back into current equipment is still occurring.
 This practice must be avoided as it increases the risk of negative environmental effects due to R22’s bigger environmental footprint upon release into the atmosphere.
-Upgrading to a safer and efficient refrigerant such as R32 will not only provide you with the latest technology, but it will also save on your power bill but be better for the environment.
+Upgrading to a safer and efficient refrigerant such as R32 will not only save on your power bill but be better for the environment.